MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/choose-landing-zone-option.md

 Which operating model better describes your organization?

 - Centralized operations.
 In this small environment, centralized teams for ITOps, IT security, or other roles manage production and workloads.
 - Enterprise operations.
-Usually a larger environment with stable, steady state, which is managed centrally.
+Usually a larger environment, enterprise operations have stable, steady state, which is managed centrally.

 Centralized operations favor a start small and expand approach.
 Enterprise operations might be better addressed with enterprise scale.